HanzgitH/plugin_update/README.md

 # plugin_update
 RPC and Websocket update

-As they are multiple RPC and WS types each user will have to manually add the new RPC endpoint and Websocket address:

 This will cover:
   - Taking the node and PGSQL services down with docker-compose down
   - Updating the startNode.sh and plugin.env file with the correct endpoints.